 The dynamics of earth trends is most evident by our changing landscape.
 TerrSet provides the most comprehensive and advanced set of change analysis procedures for measuring our changing landscape and assessing the impacts of this change at both local and global scales.

 Clark Labs worked with Conservation International over a period of several years to develop a modeling environment that could be used for a variety of land change scenarios and contexts.
 This cutting-edge tool, the Land Change Modeler, was released within the IDRISI software in 2006, and is included in the TerrSet system.
-In 2007, Clark Labs developed the Land Change Modeler as an extension for ArcGIS, broadening the accessibility of this important tool for users concerned with land change, conservation and biodiversity.

 The distinctive tools for land change analysis within TerrSet include:

 Clark Labs plays a key role in REDD (Reducing Emissions from Deforestation and Forest Degradation) initiatives through training, advising and software development.
 Robust modeling tools such as Land Change Modeler and GEOMOD give practitioners the ability to address the complexities inherent in REDD projects.
 Fully integrated into Land Change Modeler is support for REDD forest project planning aimed at Reducing Emissions from Deforestation and Forest Degradation.
 The REDD tool facilitates the estimation of baseline emissions from various carbon pools and allows the calculation of deferred emissions and carbon credits.

 Also included in TerrSet for REDD modeling is the GeOSIRIS application.
 Where the REDD tool in Land Change Modeler is mainly meant to be project specific, the GeOSIRIS application is a national-level REDD planning tool for quantifying deforestation, carbon emissions, agricultural revenue, and carbon payments.